ORNL/DataFed/doc_source/source/system/overview.rst

 * LOCK - Allows locking a record or collection to temporarily suppress all permissions

 Multiple user- and group- scoped permissions may be applied.
-Permissions for a given user are evaluated by combining all permission sets for all scopes that apply - including permissions that may be inherited from parent collection hierarchies.
+Permissions for a given user are evaluated by combining all permissions set for all scopes that apply - including permissions that may be inherited from parent collection hierarchies.
 Because permissions are inherited and additive, the absence of a permission on a given data record or collection is not equivalent to denying that permission.